-Leaseholders can apply to a tribunal to appoint a manager if dissatisfied with their current one.
+Leaseholders have the right to apply to a tribunal to appoint a manager if dissatisfied with their current one.
 This right does not apply if the landlord is a Registered Provider.

 Lease Extensions

 To apply for a lease extension, leaseholders must have leases first granted for more than 21 years and have owned the property for at least two years.
 (Residence is not necessary).
 The right is exercisable against most landlords, be they private, council or housing association.